homer299/reviewbumba/README.md

 # reviewbumba
-# Web app for online rating of shops itens selling
+# Web app for online rating of the itens sold in shops